 At 1 inch = 0.79 miles, a significant amount of detail could be shown on these maps.
 For example, the primary map for DaNang covers a 21″ x 22″ area and runs only from the north end of the Hai Van Pass down to the city.
 The 7th Marines’ web site has a copy of this map, Sheet 6641 III, online.
 Take a look at it and see how much more detail is available, when you zoom in at this level.

 Earlier maps at this scale were produced by the Army Map Service in Series L701.
 These were later replaced by the Defense Mapping Agency’s Series L7014.
 If you call 1-888-ASK-USGS, they will send you a list of all 507 maps in the latter series, showing the compilation dates for each that are currently available.
 Unfortunately, more than 10% of these have already been replaced by maps from the 1980’s, so there may be some differences noted from those that were used in 1965 – 1972.

 Color copies of these maps can also be purchased from the U.S. Geological Survey.
-If they are out of stock there, then you may purchase green versions of these maps (for I Corps only) at USMC Marine Corps Vietnam Maps or, as above, ask the Library of Congress to prepare oversize black-and-white reproductions.
+If they are out of stock there, then, as above, ask the Library of Congress to prepare oversize black-and-white reproductions.